 Additional Income

-This is a more complex aspect of the variation scheme as it does not relate to income that is declared or reported in tax returns or payslips.
-Notional income is an amount that is deemed to be available rather than declared, and can be achieved through either
+This aspect of the variation scheme is more complex, as it does not pertain to income declared on tax returns or payslips.
+National income refers to an amount deemed to be available rather than declared, and can be identified through either.

 Assets

-Since December 2018, CMS reintroduced the option for notional income to be determined against assets that exceed £31250
+Since December 2018, CMS reintroduced the option for national income to be determined against assets that exceed £31250

 Diversion of Income